-Leonor Greyl tells us that French actress and singer Isabelle Adjani swears by this shampoo.
-"I wash my hair every two days with the shampoo Crème Moelle de Bamboo from Leonor Greyl.
-Then, once a week, I nourish my hair with their amazing Masque Quintessence ($145)."
-Curious as to why the latter is so pricey?
-We've got the answer.
+French actress and singer Isabelle Adjani swears by this shampoo.
+"I wash my hair every two days with the shampoo Crème Moelle de Bamboo from Leonor Greyl," Adjani says.
+"Then, once a week, I nourish my hair with their amazing Masque Quintessence ($145)."
+This mask is pricey, but your hair will thank you for it.

-Also, model and actress Aymeline Valade loves the brand's serum, saying that it "protects and hydrates [her] hair."
-Just two pumps help de-frizz and revitalize damaged strands (but if, like most French women, you're digging the frizz appreciation movement, you can skip this step).
+Leonor Greyl is loved by more than one star.
+Model and actress Aymeline Valade is a big fan of the brand's serum, saying that it "protects and hydrates [her] hair."
+Just two pumps help de-frizz and revitalize damaged strands.
+But, we're all about embracing frizz and volume, so feel free to skip this step.